Rethinking Efficiency in Neural Combinatorial Optimization: Batched Preference Optimization with Mamba: Method

 \section{Method}

-The core idea of our ECO is illustrated in Figure~\ref{fig:method}.
-In ECO, we have established a well-defined offline learning paradigm to leverage high-quality offline trajectory data for efficient NCO training. on the top of such offline paradigm, we have introduced a mixed Mamba-architecture which synergizes both long-sequence modeling and efficient inference.
-We further design an effective two-phase training workflow to assure robust convergence under the offline setting.
-In the subsequent sections, we provide detailed elaboration on every aspects of ECO in a step-by-step way.
+The core idea of ECO is illustrated in Figure~\ref{fig:method}.
+ECO follows a batched preference-optimization paradigm for efficient NCO training: policy updates are performed on buffered trajectory pairs, while new rollouts are generated only between update rounds.
+On top of this pipeline, we introduce a mixed Mamba architecture that targets long-sequence modeling with lower memory pressure.
+We further design a two-stage training workflow to improve robustness in this setting.
+In the subsequent sections, we detail each part of ECO step by step.